Joel Embiid NBA Playoffs Player Props: 76ers vs. Celtics

 Joel Embiid Insights vs. the Celtics

-- Embiid is responsible for taking 19.3% of his team's field goal attempts this season with 20.1 per game.

-- Embiid is averaging 3.0 three-point field goal attempts per game this season, which is 7.5% of his team's tries from beyond the arc.
+- He's knocked down 1.0 threes per game, or 6.4% of his team's makes from beyond the arc this season.

-- Embiid's opponents, the Celtics, have a middling offensive tempo, ranking 16th in the NBA with 101.9 possessions per game, while his 76ers rank 26th in possessions per game with 99.8.
+- Embiid's 76ers average 99.8 possessions per game, which ranks 26th among NBA teams, while the Celtics have a middling offense in terms of tempo, ranking 16th with 101.9 possessions per contest.

-- On defense, the Celtics have given up 111.4 points per contest, which is fourth-best in the NBA.
+- The Celtics are the fourth-best defensive team in the league, giving up 111.4 points per game.

-- The Celtics allow 44 rebounds per contest, ranking 18th in the league.
+- On the boards, the Celtics have given up 44 rebounds per game, which puts them 18th in the league.

-- Giving up 23.1 assists per game, the Celtics are the second-ranked squad in the NBA.
+- The Celtics concede 23.1 assists per contest, second-ranked in the NBA.

-- In terms of 3-pointers, the Celtics are ranked fifth in the NBA, giving up 11.6 makes per contest.
+- In terms of 3-pointers, the Celtics are fifth in the NBA, allowing 11.6 makes per game.

 Joel Embiid vs. the Celtics